 As you can see, the doors were dated and a bit rough looking in a few different ways.
-The door window panes were higher-end, back in the day but it’s not our style.
-The glass itself was in good shape but it just didn’t allow any light in.
+The door window panes were higher-end, back in the day, but definitely not our style.
+The glass panels were in good shape but they blocked all light in the foyer.

-On top of those problems, in the summer months, the doors stick together and are extremely difficult to pull apart.
+On top of those problems, in the summer months, the wood doors would stick together and be extremely difficult to pull apart.
 In the winter months, you can feel air coming through the doors.
 And, don’t even get me started on the door handles being installed at different heights. 🙄

 If you can believe it, it looked better on the inside than the out!

-You CAN replace glass in front doors!
-Seriously!
-I had done my research and there are a few DIY options for this if you know what you are doing and know exactly what type of doors you have.
+Yes.
+If you are replacing cracked or broken glass, there are door glass replacement kits you can order.
 We weren’t going to go this route from the start because we don’t know what we are doing and felt like this was outside of our skillset.

 For us, our doors were salvageable with a lot of work.
 Our issues ended up being the door frames themselves.
-We decided that it didn’t make sense for us to spend the money upgrading the original doors when we had issues that couldn’t be fixed easily (especially, after we heard that our original doors were actually interior doors that someone put in as exterior doors).
+We decided that it didn’t make sense for us to spend the money upgrading the original wood doors when we had issues that couldn’t be fixed easily (especially, after we heard that our original doors were actually interior doors that someone put in as exterior doors).

 So, we decided to bite the bullet and just go for pre-hung, new glass front doors.
 It’s something that has been on our list as an upgrade item that we’d love to do and it was just time to get it done.

-The trim on the door in the estimate is different than what we have but it’s just because the trim that I wanted didn’t have a stock image.
-Ok, this estimate is just the cost of materials.
+The look of the 3/4 glass in the estimate is different than what we have, but it’s just because the trim that I wanted didn’t have a stock image.